mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

 If none of these troubleshooting steps work, please get in contact with our support team and send along the following details (feel free to ignore points if they don't apply):

-1. Are you running Octopus as an HA cluster or single node?
+1. Are you running Octopus as an HA cluster or a single node?
 2. Is the SQL Database Server on the same machine as Octopus or a different machine?
 3. Are you hosting any other applications on the same machine as Octopus or its SQL database?
 4. What kind of server specs are you running for Octopus and SQL Server?